EvanBooneTTU/VR-Project-1/README.md

 #### Remote

-- Can be clicked to turn on/off the overhead projector.
+- Can be clicked to turn on/off the overhead projector./n
   ![Remote](images/remote.png)

 ### Models taken from other sources